Nils Ludvig Arppe

 Nils Ludvig Arppe (19 December 1804 — 9 December 1861) was a Finnish industrialist.

-Arppe studied jurisprudence but returned in his home area leading a sawmill together with his brother-in-law Johan Fabritius.
+Arppe studied jurisprudence but returned to his home area, taking control of a sawmill together with his brother-in-law Johan Fabritius.
 Eventually he owned many sawmills and owned large forest areas.
 Due to economical regulation of forest resources, he started processing iron from local limonite resources.

-In 1832, Arppe built the first steamship of Finland.
+In 1832, Arppe built the first steamship in Finland.
 He also made experiments with forestry and agricultural methods.

-Arppe was married for three times and got altogether eleven children.
+Arppe was married three times and had altogether eleven children.

-Arppe's business led to development of Wärtsilä company.
+Arppe's business led to the development of the Wärtsilä company.

 Early life and studies

 Arppe's parents were lagman Nils Arppe and Margareta Sofia née Wegelius.
 Nils Ludvig was second oldest from eight children, who lagman Nils Arppe got in his three marriages.
 The home language in the family was Swedish which he preferred to use in his letters.
 Also his Finnish was excellent, and when Arppe went to school in Savonlinna, the teaching language was German.
 He went to gymnasium in Turku and graduated in 1820.
 Arppe followed his father's steps and studied law.
 He graduated in 1823 as jurist.
 Arppe worked shortly as court of appeal trainee in Vaasa, but he left the lawyer career already in the same year.
 The reason was unexpected death of his father; Arppe supposed that he could not earn enough as a lawyer to be able to take care of his siblings, and therefore he decided to return to North Karelia.